Dillybar3141/Vis-Partition/README.md

 Given a string in the format:
 ```
-+/- S1[p1a...]
-S2[p1b...] ... +/- S1[p2a...]
++/- c1S1[p1a...]
+S2[p1b...] ... +/- c2S1[p2a...]
 S2[p2b...] ... +/- ...
 ```
-where each [pxy...] is a partition, each +/- is either a '+' or '-' and a leading '+' optionally omitted, a visualization in either plain text or LaTeX is produced.
-The input and/or output can be made to be files.
+where each [pxy...] is a partition, each +/- is either a '+' or '-', each cx is an integer coefficient and a leading '+' or coefficient is optionally omitted, a visualization in either plain text or LaTeX is produced.
+The partitions are sorted based the index on S, so both of S1[p1]S2[p2] and S2[p2]S1[p1] produce the same result.
+Additionally, The input and/or output can be made to be files.
 ```
 python vis_partition.py [args]
 ```